VardhanD25/VardhanD25/README.md

 # **Hi 👋, I'm Vardhan Dongre**
 ### **A Third-Year Computer Engineering Student from India**

 🎓 Passionate about software development, problem-solving, and full-stack development.
-Currently diving deep into **Next.js** and building scalable web applications.
-I am also a former **National-level Badminton player** with a competitive spirit that drives my coding journey.

 ---